cchitsiang/awesome-stars/topics.md

 ## python3

-- [EverMind-AI/EverMemOS](https://github.com/EverMind-AI/EverMemOS) - Long-term memory OS for your agents across LLMs and platforms.
+- [EverMind-AI/EverMemOS](https://github.com/EverMind-AI/EverMemOS) - Long-term memory for your 24/7 OpenClaw agents across LLMs and platforms.
 - [aws/chalice](https://github.com/aws/chalice) - Python Serverless Microframework for AWS
 - [cruft/cruft](https://github.com/cruft/cruft) - Allows you to maintain all the necessary cruft for packaging and building projects separate from the code you intentionally write.
 Built on-top of, and fully compatible with, CookieCutter.
 - [doocs/leetcode](https://github.com/doocs/leetcode) - 🔥LeetCode solutions in any programming language | 多种编程语言实现 LeetCode、《剑指 Offer（第 2 版）》、《程序员面试金典（第 6 版）》题解